sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 ### Enable Connected Tools in Instagram Business Account

-In order to send messages using the Instagram API you must enable **Connected Tools** in the Instagram business account.
+In order to send messages using the Instagram messaging service you must enable **Connected Tools** in the Instagram business account.

 1. In the Instagram app Settings menu, navigate to the **Privacy** section.
 2. In the **Privacy** menu, navigate to the **Messages** section.